Prioritise your tasks by thinking INSIDE the box

 Number one on my well organised planner today is to share some of my workload prioritisation strategies with you – because what I really love doing is helping others to work smarter…not harder!

-Now, when you have your own business you’ll often get taught to think outside of the box but on this occasion I’m going to ask you to think firmly inside the box, in order to prioritise your tasks.
+Now, when you have your own business you’ll often get taught to think outside of the box to think up creative solutions to issues you may have, but on this occasion I’m going to ask you to think firmly inside the box, in order to prioritise your tasks.
 And it’s not just any old box – oh no!
 This is a great little box that’s really going to help you get organised and understand what you need to do to be effective, efficient and feel in control of your workload.

 The Eisenhower Box is made up of 4 quadrants – as you can see in the diagram below.